Ted Cruz: Israel

 Cruz said in 2025 that he first ran for Senate in 2012 "with the stated intention of being the leading defender of Israel in the United States Senate".
 He has said that "those who hate Israel hate America", and in reference to Genesis 12:3 said: "Biblically, we are commanded to support Israel".
-In 2014 he declared before the Zionist Organization of America that "standing for Israel is a deep passion of mine".
+In 2014, he told the Zionist Organization of America, "standing for Israel is a deep passion of mine".

 On January 5, 2017, Cruz voted in favor of a House resolution condemning UN Security Council Resolution 2334, which condemned Israeli settlement building in the occupied Palestinian territories as a violation of international law.

 In June 2017, Cruz co-sponsored the Israel Anti-Boycott Act (s.
 720), which would make it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the West Bank if protesting actions by the Israeli government.

 In October 2025, Cruz criticized growing antisemitism on the right and warned of a resurgence of replacement theology underpinning anti-Jewish and anti-Israel sentiment.